Marie-Thérèse Paquin

-Marie-Thérèse Paquin playing piano in Montréal, January 1945.

 Marie-Thérèse Paquin, was born July 4, 1905, in Montreal, Quebec, and died in the same city on May 9, 1997.
 She was a concert pianist and piano professor.

 Biography

 Paquin studied piano with Alfred La Liberté.
 She had a brilliant career as a member of a quartet for 20 years.
 She was pianist for the Montreal Symphony Orchestra from 1936 to 1964.
 She played under the direction of many great names such as Pierre Monteux, Charles Münch, Igor Stravinski, Wilfrid Pelletier, J.J.
 Gagnier, Jean-Marie Beaudet and Jean Deslauriers.